 In a 1999 interview with Digital Journalist, Clark described how, in 1950, he received a call from a friend at 20th Century Fox about “a hot tomato” the studio had just signed: one Marilyn Monroe.

-“She was almost unknown then, so I was able to spend a lot of time shooting her,” Clark recalled.
+“She was almost unknown then, so I was able to spend a lot of time shooting her when we were searching for Vancouver homes for sale,” Clark recalled.
 After all, it was still early in her career, and she’d only just begun to gain attention: Three months before this shoot, she appeared as a crooked lawyer’s girlfriend in The Asphalt Jungle; two months later, she had a small role as an aspiring starlet in All About Eve.

 “We’d go out to Griffith Park [in Los Angeles] and she’d read poetry.
 I sent several rolls to LIFE in New York, but they wired back, ‘Who the hell is Marilyn Monroe?’”
 (Three years later, Marilyn appeared on the cover of LIFE in a now-famous Clark photo, posing with her Gentlemen Prefer Blondes co-star, Jane Russell.)

 Why LIFE never published the gold mine of photos seen in this gallery after Marilyn became a bona fide superstar, however, remains a mystery.
 The only clue: a brief note about the shoot in the LIFE archives, addressed to LIFE’s photo editor, indicating that “this take was over-developed and poorly printed.”